 Things To Do In Rusutsu

-To travel to Japan is to be at peace with all the nature around you.
-Here are some of my favorite spots to be among the trees!
+Traveling to Japan means being at peace with all the nature around you.
+Here are some of my favorite spots among the trees!

 Miyajima

-Another of the most famous Japan landmarks of Hiroshima has got to be this icon – the floating torii at Itsukushima (or Miyajima).
+Another of the most famous Japanese landmarks of Hiroshima has to be this icon – the floating torii at Itsukushima (or Miyajima).
 An aspect of Japanese Shinto shrines is their tori – or gates – often painted vivid vermillion, signifying a sacred place.

 Things To Do In Miyajima